-These programs and services are available to individuals diagnosed with ALS who are registered Chapter members.
-You can register by clicking on the link below or by calling the Chapter Office and speaking to a member of the Care Services Staff at 414.763.2220.
+Below you’ll find brief descriptions of the services we provide, followed by a staff listing.
+These programs and services are available to individuals diagnosed with ALS who are registered with us.
+You can register by clicking HERE, or by calling the local office and speaking to a member of the Care Services team at 414.763.2220.

 ALS Support Groups